rixong/shortster-api/README.md

 * The API is configured to run on the default (stored in dev.env): mongodb://127.0.0.1:27017/shortster

-You will also need to install and run [Shorster SPA](https://github.com/rixong/shortster-spa) on the same machine.

 ## App Instructions (Client side):
 CREATING A Short URL: